Min-Thway-Htut/LeetCode-Problems/README.md

 ### LeetCode 66
 - The code efficiently adds 1 to a given array of digits representing a number.
 It starts from the last digit and iteratively adds 1 until it encounters a digit less than 9.
 - If all digits are 9, a new digit is added at the beginning.

 ### LeetCode 69

 ### LeetCode 70

+### LeetCode 118
+- A simple if-else statement was used to solve this problem.
+- However, please note that this solution only works for the numbers between 1 to 30.
 ### LeetCode 217

 ### LeetCode 509